You are listening to the Sean Hannity Radio Show Podcast.

 All these years I've been in radio and TV, I've ever seen it.

-And I swear if Donald Trump gave every American five million dollars, they in the media and the establishment and the Democrats and even some Republicans would still hate him and still say, why didn't he give him 10 million?
+And I swear, if Donald Trump gave every American $5 million, they in the media and the establishment and the Democrats and even some Republicans would still hate him and still say, why didn't he give him 10 million?

-There's just there's more make a joke saying that it should have been uh fifty million rubles, you know, and tie it back to Russia, because everything ties back to Russia.
+There's just a joke saying that it should have been 50 million rubles, you know, and tie it back to Russia because everything ties back to Russia.

 Everything ties back to Russia.

-Well, obviously there isn't any, and that's what's been going on at River.
+Well, obviously, there isn't any, and that's what's been going on every thinking about it.

-We're now it's it's almost the end of September.
+We're now, it's almost the end of September.

-We're nearly a year since the election, and this has been an ongoing narrative now for eleven months.
+We're nearly a year since the election, and this has been an ongoing narrative now for 11 months.

-But yet, despite and and here's the thing since everything gets leaked these days, uh, including by Mueller uh's office or or by Comey before before him as far as when he was at the FBI.
+But yet, despite, and here's the thing, since everything gets leaked these days, including by Mueller's office or by Comey before him, as far as when he was at the FBI, I would think that a pretty damning piece of evidence would have been leaked by now to the press if Mueller had it or if any of these other investigations in the Senate or Congress had it.

 Conspiracy TV, it actually works.

-I believe that uh Graham Castro really will do it the right way, and it is doing it the right way.
+I believe that Graham Caspy really will do it the right way, and it is doing it the right way.

 There's tremendous support from Republicans.